 Vancouver Faculty: Master of Administrative Science

 Ajay K. Garg, Associate Professor and Associate Director, School of Public and Global Affairs in Vancouver campus.
 He looks after the MAS Program as Program Director and holds a Ph.D.
 (Quality decision making, Operations Management, and International Business), MBA (Operations and International Business Management), and B.Sc.
-(Mechanical Engineering, Hons.), and teaches Organizational Decision Making, Organizational Behavior, Global Project Planning and Management, and Operations Management.
-He had been working as a Senior Professor in School of Business Studies, Teerthanker Mahaveer University (TMU), India and few more institutions of repute.
-He has more than 17 years of academic experience in academics and academic administration.
+(Mechanical Engineering, Hons.), and teaches Organizational Decision Making, Strategic Management, Organizational Behaviour, Global Project Planning and Management, and Operations Management.
+He had been working as a Senior Professor in the School of Business Studies, Teerthanker Mahaveer University (TMU), India, and few more institutions of repute.
+He has more than 19 years of academic experience in academics and academic administration.
 He has been a successful administrator and a management professor accredited by the All-India Management Association (AIMA).
 Additionally, he has about 14 years of industry experience in the areas of operations and international business.
-He has completed various academic and industrial assignments in more than 27 countries.
+He has completed various academic and industrial assignments in more than 28 countries.

-He has to his credit one textbook on ‘Production and Operations Management’ with McGraw Hill Education and several research papers in the cross-functional areas of quality, operations, and supply chain published in various international journals of repute and most of them are in peer-reviewed research journals.
-His second book on ‘Managing Quality in Handicraft Sector’ has been published in April 2012.
+He has to his credit one textbook on ‘Production and Operations Management’ with McGraw Hill Education and more than 30 articles in the cross-functional areas of quality, operations, and supply chain published in various international journals of repute and most of them are in peer-reviewed research journals.
+His second book on ‘Managing Quality in Handicraft Sector’ was published in April 2012.
 He has jointly edited another book on ‘Emerging Challenges in Business, Optimization, Technology, and Industry’ with Springer International Publishing AG.
-The fourth book on ‘Organizational Decision Making — an Art & Science’ is being released in August 2018 with Sentia Publishing, USA.
+The fourth book on ‘Organizational Decision Making — an Art & Science’ was published in September 2018 with Sentia Publishing, USA.